aarnphm/aarnphm.github.io/content/thoughts/sparse crosscoders.md

 ![[thoughts/images/parallel-joint-branch.webp]]
 _if we think of adjacent layers as being "almost parallel branches that potentially have superposition between them", then we can apply dictionary learning jointly [^jointlysae]_

-[^jointlysae]: [@gorton2024missingcurvedetectorsinceptionv1] applies SAEs to study InceptionV1, where cross-branch superposition is significant in interpreting models with parallel branches
+[^jointlysae]: [@gorton2024missingcurvedetectorsinceptionv1] denotes that cross-branch superposition is significant in interpreting models with parallel branches (InceptionV1)

 ### persistent features and complexity